Learning with Statistical Equality Constraints: Additional theory

 \begin{prob}[\textup{P$_{e}$}] \ps_e = \inf{\kw \in \R^n}& && \q{1}{2} \ntwo{\kw}^2 \\ \subjectto& && \kX \kw = \ky . \end{prob} The problem \eqref{P:MNI_eq} can be transformed to a problem with a single inequality constraint, by constraining the aggregated violation of the equalities, namely,

 \begin{prob}[\textup{P$_i$}] \ps_i = \inf{\kw \in \R^n}& && \q{1}{2} \ntwo{\kw}^2 \\ \subjectto& && \q{1}{2} \ntwo{\kX \kw - \ky}^2 \leq \eps. \end{prob}

 The feasibility and optimality sets of \eqref{P:MNI_ineq} coincide with \eqref{P:MNI_eq} when $\eps = 0$.
 However, the dual problems of both problems are different.
-In particular, the dual solution of \eqref{P:MNI_ineq} diverges as $\eps \to 0$ and the dual problem of \eqref{P:MNI_ineq} becomes ill-posed.
-However, the dual problem for \eqref{P:MNI_eq} does not depend on $\eps$, and is well posed.
+The dual problem for \eqref{P:MNI_eq} does not depend on $\eps$, and is well posed.
+However, the dual solution of \eqref{P:MNI_ineq} diverges as $\eps \to 0$ and the dual problem of \eqref{P:MNI_ineq} becomes ill-posed.
 Note that this also implies that recovering a good approximation of the solution to \eqref{P:MNI_eq} using an unconstrained objective $\ntwo{\kw}^2 + \lambda \ntwo{\kX \kw - \ky}^2$ would need a very large weight $\lambda$.

 We will now state and prove these facts.
 We need the following standard identities concerning the derivatives of matrix forms (which can be found e.g. in \citep{petersen2008matrix} Equations 69 and 81).